-Since I began pcsgolaying Counter Strike somewhat seriously in 1.3 and continue on-and-off to this day, I enjoy the game in a genuine sense.
+Since I began playing Counter Strike somewhat seriously in 1.3 and continue on-and-off to this day, I enjoy the game in a genuine sense.
 It is a constant challenge to yourself to work with your teammates, remember your crosshair placement, perfect your smokes and flashes and bomb plants and lots of stuff.
 While not infinite, there is a very high skill cap in the game.

 In the latest version, Counter-Strike Global Offensive, Valve since the Arms Deal 1 sale event has introduced a very large amount of skins for weapons.
 Previously, you could get different skins, sounds and animations for weapons by modding other versions of Counter-Strike.